 Substitution of primary fuel

-Raw material substitution offers advantages for cement industry as well as for Municipal Authorities responsible for waste management.
-By co-processing of plastic waste with primary fuel, cement producers or power plants can save fossil fuel and raw material consumption, contributing to more energy-efficient production.
-A major advantage of this recovery method is by using an existing facility, the need to invest on other plastic waste processing or to secure land filling is eliminated.
+Raw material substitution offers advantages for the cement industry as well as for the power sector.
+By co-processing plastic waste along with primary fuel, cement producers or power plants can save fossil fuel and raw material consumption, contributing to more energy-efficient production.
+A major advantage of this recovery method is by using an existing facility, the need to invest on other plastic waste processing activities or to secure landfill spaces is eliminated.

 Liquid refuse-derived fuel conversion

 Conversion of plastic waste into liquid refuse-derived fuel (RDF) oil through catalytic pyrolysis whereby it is segregated mechanically from solid waste and processed.
 This separation method is not fool-proof, other lighter waste material is also segregated along with plastic waste.
 Then the segregated waste is sent through a conveyor belt fixed with an optical segregation device for 100% source segregation of plastic waste.
 This mixed plastic waste is converted into a useful fuel, i.e. liquid RDF oil through catalytic pyrolysis.
 The entire feed material is converted into Liquid RDF, gases and some sludge.
 There is no effluent generated in the process and the unused gases from the reactor are released through chimneys.